5.14 FAQs for External Examiners

 6. Is there an induction / training event?

 External Examiners are no longer required to come to Aberystwyth to attend an induction/training event.
 The Academic Registry will provide briefing materials and online presentations on AberLearn (Blackboard) each session for new Examiners on undergraduate and taught postgraduate schemes.
 New External Examiners will receive an email notifying them when the materials are ready and where to find them.
 In addition to the briefing day materials provided by the Academic Registry, the Advance HE handbook Fundamentals of External Examining (published February 2019) offers a comprehensive general introduction to external examining of taught schemes for new External Examiners, and can be used as a reference source for both new and existing External Examiners.
-As part of Degree Standards project, Advance HE has, in partnership with Office for Students, developed practical approaches for reinforcing UK standards of external examining in the form of a Professional development course for external examiners, which may be of interest to both new and existing External Examiners.
-For more information, please see: Professional development course for external examiners | Advance HE (advance-he.ac.uk).
+As part of Degree Standards project, Advance HE developed, in partnership with Office for Students, practical approaches for reinforcing UK standards of external examining in the form of a Professional development course for External Examiners, which may be of interest to both new and existing External Examiners.
+For more information, please see: https://www.advance-he.ac.uk/programmes-events/external-examiners/professional-development-course-external-examiners and https://www.advance-he.ac.uk/programmes-events/external-examiners/subject-specific-calibration-course#attend.

 7. Is my right to work in the UK checked?

 All External Examiners are checked for their right to work in the UK.
 External Examiners are asked to scan and email a copy of the approved documentation (this is usually a passport or full birth certificate) as part of the nomination process.
 At the time of publication of this chapter, the Right to Work checks will be undertaken by the Human Resources department.
+Without completing the Right to Work check, Externals will not be able to gain access to modules and materials on BlackBoard, and the University will not be able to pay any fees or expenses.

 8. How am I granted access to E-Learning resources?